Clone a Project - Quick Start

 via Rill Update Button

-For projects clones via the CLI, the underlying connection to the deployment will also be brought locally so that when the button to "Deploy" is now to "Update" the existing deployment.
-Keep into consideration the warning above about changes to sources and models.
+For projects cloned via the CLI, the underlying connection to the deployment will also be brought locally so that when the button to "Deploy" is now "Update" the existing deployment.
+Keep in mind the warning above about changes to sources and models.